zrcoder/leetgo/README.md

 COMMANDS:
-   config   init or config your leetgo project search   search questions by keywords or id view     view questions or solutions test     test your code locally and remotely submit   submit your codes
+   config   init or config your leetgo project search   search questions by keywords view     view questions or solutions test     test your code locally and remotely submit   submit your codes